 It is not really a question of whether your brand is ageing, but of how you respond to it.
-Through a process of constant evaluation of all key areas that affect your company, service or product, and adjusting them accordingly, your brand will continue to adjust and thrive in the face of a constantly shifting and flowing market.
+Through a process of constant evaluation of all key areas that affect your company, services or products, and adjusting them accordingly, your brand will continue to thrive in the face of a constantly shifting and flowing market.

 We might be getting older but at least we'll always have brands!

 If you want to learn more about branding or see our branding services click here.

 About the author: Vincent Bissette is the Creative & Managing Director of Propel Marketing & Design, as well as acting as a Brand Advisor at various client companies.
 For over 30 years Vincent has been helping local and national companies across the UK achieve greater commercial success while minimising the cost of doing it.
 Vincent has been at the heart of design and marketing in Glasgow for 30 years and.
 Throughout that time, there’s not much he hasn't done or many industries he hasn't worked in.
 Now based in Hamilton, South Lanarkshire with Propel Marketing and Design he looks to continue to transform the fortunes of businesses through modern professional branding.

 Get in touch with him on Linkedin here